 You can also use some listening device to get the sound.
 On this photo I listen with a stethoscope.
 It only really works through air – and not on metal or glass window (because that will transmit all the other noises as well) .
 On this roaster I took out the trier and fitted the stethoscope on.

 Here is another device: earmuffs with a tube.
 This photo is from the roastery Holy Bean in Denmark.
 Bo Nielsen got them from CoffeeTools.

 Research has been done on the sounds during coffee roasting by P.S.
 Wilson.
 In his article “Coffee roasting acoustics”, he concludes:

 > Near the end of the roasting process, sounds known as first crack exhibit a higher acoustic amplitude than sounds emitted later, known as second crack.
 First crack emits more low frequency energy than second crack.

 Link to article: http://asa.scitation.org/doi/full/10.1121/1.4874355

-But I hear that the problem is to get microphones that can withstand the heat from the roasting process.
+The main problem seems to be to get microphones that can withstand the heat from the roasting process.